Star305/EF-PRIME-MD-V2/README.md

 # EF-PRIME-MD-V2
-This is another EF-PRIME-MD V2 with Optimus prime theme developed and maintained by Frank kaumba dev
+made with love by Frank kaumba dev

+> dont even think of modifying 🙆only change and add command if u can make but modifying the system ☹️will get errors